m-ender/labyrinth/README.md

 ### General

 - `"` is no-op, but is not considered a wall.
 It is very useful in padding some paths of your maze layout.
+- `'` is also a no-op, but can be turned into a debug command with the interpreter flag `-d`.
+If the flag is set, this command will print the current position, direction and the stacks to STDOUT.
 - `@` is an exit of the maze: the program terminates when this command is executed.

 ### Arithmetic